greenhousecode/create-meh-app/src/templates/default/README.md

 {{airflowDoc}}## Environment variables

-If any of the following files exist, they will be deployed as secrets automatically, when pushing to the branches:
+If any of the following files exist, they will be deployed as secrets automatically, when pushing to the following branches:

 - `master`: `/.env.prod`
 - `develop`: `/.env.acc`